• logo

 Version: May 1, 2024

-This Cookie Statement provides an overview of the different types of cookies and similar technologies used on anti-crime-academy.com, and other domains operated by International Anti Crime Academy BV (collectively referred to as “IACA”).
+This Cookie Statement provides an overview of the different types of cookies and similar technologies used on anti-crime-academy.com, and other domains managed by International Anti Crime Academy BV (collectively referred to as “IACA”).

 Definition of a cookie:

 Cookies are small text files that websites transfer to your device to store and sometimes collect information about your website usage.
-This information may include details such as time spent on websites, pages visited, language preferences and other traffic data.
-We use this information for security purposes, to enhance navigation, improve the display of information, personalize user experiences, and recognize devices to facilitate website use.
-In addition, we collect statistical data about website usage to improve design and functionality, understand usage patterns, and resolve related questions.
+This information may include details such as the time you spend on websites, pages visited, language preferences, and other traffic data.
+We use this information for security purposes, to improve navigation, enhance the presentation of information, personalize user experiences, and recognize devices to facilitate website use.
+We also collect statistical data about website usage to improve design and functionality, understand usage patterns, and resolve related queries.

 There are different types of cookies, including: